jubentley/Sleep_Native/README.md

 <i>But whats the difference between the two in a modern context?</i> \
-Some may argue Native (C) is more efficient and responsive, some may argue that with todays processors the difference is negligable and the marginal performance gains are overshadowed by the benefits of readability, familiarity and the security involved with the isolated run-time nature of Managed (C#) Code.
+Some may argue Native (C) is more efficient and responsive, some may argue that with todays processors the difference is negligable and the marginal performance gains are overshadowed by the benefits of readability, familiarity, testability and the security involved with the isolated run-time nature of Managed (C#) Code, and the level of Operating System trust that reflects this.

 <i>So hows that relevant here?</i> \

 Two factors, Group Policy and Antivirus.
 Group Policy refers to an Administrated system where Native code is generally disabled by default though I wouldnt really expect this application (either Native or Managed) to be used in that sort of situation.
 Antivirus is a big one though as I ran the Native version through VirusTotal and ofcourse the lesser-known-if-at-all scanners flagged